manateeit/mit-psa/docs/workflow/distributed-implementation-plan.md

 ## Conclusion

-The implementation plan described here will transform our current workflow system into a fully distributed execution platform.
+The implementation plan described here will transform our current workflow system into a fully asynchronous execution platform.
 By focusing on the specific integration points required between existing components, we can leverage much of the code that already exists while filling in the critical gaps.

 Key success factors for this implementation: